mikazz/Benford/README.md

 * Because files can be any length, the computations can also be very long.
 * Because of such reason we need some sort of asynchronous execution of our code, so that our users would be allowed to see what's happening with their order (stopped?, running?, done?).
-* I'm using Redis to meet this requirement.
-It's a message broker.
-Our application will send him a basic task information.
-And job (computations) will be executed by separate worker(s).
+* I'm using Redis (message broker) to meet this requirement.
+Flask application will be sending him a basic task information.
+Job (computations) will be executed by separate worker(s).
 Each worker will process a single job at a time.
-Within a worker, there is no concurrent processing going on, so if we want to perform more jobs concurrently, we simply have to start more workers (scalability).
+Within a worker, there is no concurrent processing going on, so if we want to perform more jobs concurrently, we simply have to start more workers (easier scalability).

 ## Running
 Check docker-compose.yml